AngeliqueMarachev/tech_writing/README.md

 ## Welcome to my Technical Writing Portfolio

-The following portfolio provides a few examples of the work that I have done as a Tech Writer at Wix.
+The following portfolio provides a few examples my work as a technical writer at Wix anf Guesty.
-Examples include API introduction articles, user guides, release notes, and webpage elements.
+Examples include help center articles, API articles, user guides, release notes, and webpage elements.

 Click the link to see [examples of my work](https://github.com/AngeliqueMarachev/tech_writing/wiki)